peteroupc/peteroupc.github.io/random.md

 Here, `B` can usually be calculated for different lists using the Python code in the [**appendix**](#Suggested_Entropy_Size); see also (van Staveren 2000, "Lack of randomness")<sup>[**(16)**](#Note16)</sup>.
 For example, `B` is 226 bits for a 52-item list.
 (However, if information security is not involved, an application can instead choose any number 256 or more for `B` and follow the steps above accordingly &mdash; for a list big enough, it's generally more important to have shuffles act random than to choose from among all permutations.)

-The PRNG chosen this way SHOULD meet at least the quality requirements of a statistical RNG implementation and SHOULD have the highest feasible period for its state length.
+The PRNG chosen this way SHOULD meet or exceed the requirements of a statistical RNG (except it uses a seed generated as given above) and SHOULD have the highest feasible period for its state length.

 <a id=GPU_Programming_Environments></a>
 ### GPU Programming Environments